VipulMadavi/MarkRender/README.md

 ## 📖 Why does this exist?

-So here's the thing - I'm a beginner, and I'm mainly aiming for **Cloud & DevOps** roles.
+So here's the thing — I'm a beginner, and I'm mainly aiming for **Cloud & DevOps** roles.
 Frontend isn't really my lane.
 But I kept running into this annoying problem: I take a bunch of technical study notes in Markdown, and then when I want a clean PDF version, the existing tools either look terrible, need an account, or are way too bloated for what I need.

 So I figured, why not just build one?
 It started as a "let me just make a quick thing" and turned into a full 9-phase project with a custom design system and everything lol.
-Since frontend isn't my main focus, I leaned on AI (vibe coding) for a lot of the React boilerplate and CSS styling - but the planning, architecture, debugging, and "wait why is KaTeX eating my backslashes at 1 AM" moments were all me.
+Since frontend isn't my main focus, I leaned on AI (vibe coding) for a lot of the React boilerplate and CSS styling — but the planning, architecture, debugging, and "wait why is KaTeX eating my backslashes at 1 AM" moments were all me.
 More on that in the disclaimer below.

 ---

 ## 🚀 Features

-- ✍️ **CodeMirror 6 Editor** - Syntax-highlighted Markdown editing with line numbers, bracket matching, and line wrapping
+- ✍️ **CodeMirror 6 Editor** — Syntax-highlighted Markdown editing with line numbers, bracket matching, and line wrapping
-- 👁️ **Live Preview** - Instantly renders your Markdown as you type
+- 👁️ **Live Preview** — Instantly renders your Markdown as you type
-- 🧮 **KaTeX Math** -Full LaTeX math support (inline `$...$` and display `$$...$$`)
+- 🧮 **KaTeX Math** — Full LaTeX math support (inline `$...$` and display `$$...$$`)
-- 🎨 **Prism.js Syntax Highlighting** - Beautiful code blocks with language detection
+- 🎨 **Prism.js Syntax Highlighting** — Beautiful code blocks with language detection
-- 📄 **PDF Export** - Configurable page size (A4/Letter/A3), margins, and PDF title via `window.print()`
+- 📄 **PDF Export** — Configurable page size (A4/Letter/A3), margins, and PDF title via `window.print()`
-- 📝 **YAML Frontmatter** - Parse `title`, `author`, `date` from frontmatter blocks
+- 📝 **YAML Frontmatter** — Parse `title`, `author`, `date` from frontmatter blocks
-- 💾 **Autosave** - Debounced save to `localStorage` - never lose your work
+- 💾 **Autosave** — Debounced save to `localStorage` — never lose your work
-- ⌨️ **Keyboard Shortcuts** - `Ctrl+S` (save), `Ctrl+Shift+V` (toggle view), `Ctrl+Shift+E` (export), and more
+- ⌨️ **Keyboard Shortcuts** — `Ctrl+S` (save), `Ctrl+Shift+V` (toggle view), `Ctrl+Shift+E` (export), and more
-- 📊 **Word Count & Stats** - Words, characters, reading time, and estimated pages in the toolbar
+- 📊 **Word Count & Stats** — Words, characters, reading time, and estimated pages in the toolbar
-- 🔄 **Scroll Sync** - Editor and preview scroll together proportionally
+- 🔄 **Scroll Sync** — Editor and preview scroll together proportionally
-- 🧘 **Focus / Zen Mode** - Hide the toolbar and go distraction-free (`F11` or toolbar button)
+- 🧘 **Focus / Zen Mode** — Hide the toolbar and go distraction-free (`F11` or toolbar button)
-- 🛡️ **Error Boundary** - Graceful fallback UI if something goes wrong in the preview
+- 🛡️ **Error Boundary** — Graceful fallback UI if something goes wrong in the preview
-- 🌙 **Calm Night Theme** - A custom dark design system with purple gradients, glassmorphism toolbar, and carefully tuned typography
+- 🌙 **Calm Night Theme** — A custom dark design system with purple gradients, glassmorphism toolbar, and carefully tuned typography

 ---